9 March 2017

 Marine Turbine Technologies, LLC (Ted McIntyre, II) has created a twin turbine airboat to replace work vessels needed for projects in fragile wetland environments that maintain Louisiana’s working coast.

-Bluefin Data (Andrew Peterson) is creating VESL, a software platform that will promote efficient operations for seafood producers and government agencies.
+Bluefin Data (Andrew Petersen) is creating VESL, a software platform that will promote efficient operations for seafood producers and government agencies.

 Orleans Resource Center, LLC (William Belisle, PhD) has created an oil spill remediation and containment net, a 2’x30’ (with varying sizes) water-borne, oil remediation and containment net that can be dragged through oil spills, positioned around oil spills and leaks or connected to booms, skimmers and sorbents to collect oil and restrict further oil movement through bodies of water.